jocelyn-stericker/hacklily/makelily/README.md

 # Makelily

-Makelily is a set of graphical tools which generate Lilypond source.
+Makelily is a set of graphical tools which generate LilyPond source.

 It will be a deployed as a modal accessible in [Hacklily](https://github.com/hacklily/hacklily).